Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Modelling

 The lightcurve of a BH--NS kilonova mainly depends on the amount of the masses of the three ejecta components.
-In Section \ref{Sec:KilonovaModel}, we mentioned that the mass of the neutrino-driven wind ejecta and the viscosity-driven wind ejecta could simply be considered as a constant fraction of the remnant disk mass.
-We have modeled the dynamical ejecta mass in Equation (\ref{Eq: DynamicalEjectaMass}) and the remnant disk mass in Equation (\ref{Eq: DiskMass}) which are associated with the BH mass $M_{\rm BH}$, the BH dimensionless spin parameter $\chi_{\rm BH}$, the NS mass $M_{\rm NS}$, and the NS EoS.
-So the parameter distributions of the BH--NS binary systems would determine detection results of the kilonovae.
+In Section \ref{Sec:KilonovaModel}, we mentioned that the masses of the neutrino-driven wind ejecta and the viscosity-driven wind ejecta could simply be considered as a constant fraction of the remnant disk mass.
+We model the dynamical ejecta mass $M_{\rm dyn}$ based on Equation (7) in \citetalias{zhu2020} \citep[see also][for other fitting model]{kawaguchi2016,kruger2020} and the disk mass $M_{\rm disk}$ given by Equation (4) from \cite{foucart2018} \citep[see also][]{foucart2012} which are associated with the location of the radius at which the tidal disruption occurs $R_{\rm tidal}$ and the radius of the innermost stable circular orbit (ISCO) $R_{\rm ISCO}$ \citep{kyutoku2011,shibata2011} (see more details in Section 2 of \citetalias{zhu2020}).
+The mass of three components are {thus a function of} the BH mass $M_{\rm BH}$, the BH dimensionless spin parameter $\chi_{\rm BH}$, the NS mass $M_{\rm NS}$, and the NS EoS.
+The parameter distributions of the BH--NS binary systems would determine detection results of the kilonovae.
 Besides, the kinetic energy of the jet we modeled, affected on the afterglow lightcurve, is dependent on the disk mass $M_{\rm disk}$ and the final spin of the BH $\chi_{\rm BH,f}$.
 Therefore, the afterglow lightcurve is also determined by BH--NS system parameters.
 Furthermore, one should also consider the distribution of the viewing angles since both afterglow and kilonova emissions are highly viewing-angle-dependent.

-By far, no BH--NS system has been discovered in our galaxy and no confirmed BH--NS GW signal has been reported by LIGO \footnote{During the writing process of this paper, LVC reported a candidate BH--NS GW event by LVC during O3a \citep{Abbott2020gwtc2}.} so that we cannot consider BH--NS system parameters based on observations.
-Here, we assume the following independent distributions of several properties for BH--NS systems\footnote{We note that some BH--NS system parameters could be beyond the best-fitting parameter ranges of Equation (\ref{Eq: TotalEjectaMassFunction}), (\ref{Eq: DynamicalEjectaMass1}), and (\ref{Eq: DynamicalEjectarmsVelocity}).
-However, these functions can still be used to predict the masses of the ejecta and the disk, as well as ejecta rms velocity out of best-fitting ranges.} based on some theories and simulation results as described below.
+{So far, LVC only reported a candidate BH--NS GW event during O3a \citep{Abbott2020gwtc2}.
+Also no BH--NS system has been discovered in our galaxy.
+We therefore cannot consider BH--NS system parameters based on observations.} Here, we assume the following independent distributions of several properties for BH--NS systems based on some models and simulation results as described below.